cheesits456/discord-mod-bot/README.md

 Permission requirement: _Manage Messages_

 ---
 ### Warn Command

-Use this command to warn a user for bad behavior
+_Use this command to warn a user for bad behavior_

+Sends a message to the Warn Channel (set in `config.json`) stating the user warned and the reason for it.
+Unless permissions are revoked, the bot will also send a Direct Message to the warned user stating what they have been warned for.

 **Usage:**
 ```